jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

       def get_datetime(argument):
       ...

-  and get another :ref:`AssertionError`
+  and get an :ref:`AssertionError`

   .. code-block:: python

     AssertionError: datetime.datetime(1999, 12, 31, 19, 8) != datetime.datetime(1999, 12, 31, 0, 15)

-  the values change
+  the expected values change

-* I change the `return statement`_ to show the input argument because I want to see what is different from the expectation of the test
+* I change the `return statement`_ to show the input argument because I want to see how it is different from the expectation of the test

   .. code-block:: python